Opinion | "Nightflyers" attempts to apply George R.R. Martin's nihilistic realism to science fiction

 There’s only one small problem in Syfy’s otherwise smart plan: The network may have reached too far back in Martin's oeuvre for it to work.
 When “Nightflyers” arrived on bookshelves in 1981, the idea of mixing science fiction with horror was still new and novel.
 "Alien" had come out in 1979, but the sequel would not arrive until 1986.
 Nowadays, this sort of hybrid story is everywhere, from “Annihilation” in the theaters to “Origin” on YouTube Red.
 Call it “The John Carter Problem,” where a story which helped spawn an entire genre gets an adaptation long after the thunder of what it created has been stolen.

 Syfy hoped audiences would tune in because of Martin's name.
-But the ratings haven’t been good.
-The premiere brought in .62 million viewers, less than the season three premiere of “The Expanse,” which Syfy canceled due to low ratings.
+But traditional TV ratings haven’t been good.
+The premiere brought in 620,000 thousand viewers, less than the season three premiere of “The Expanse,” which Syfy canceled due to low ratings.
 (It was rescued by Amazon.)
 The ratings haven’t improved episode to episode either.
 This may have something to do with the non-traditional airing schedule.
 Syfy is using an old-school miniseries format, releasing one new episode a night over a two-week period.
-By episode two, the numbers had already tumbled to .41 million, lower than the average for “Killjoys” season four.
+By episode two, the numbers had already tumbled to 410,000, lower than the average for “Killjoys” season four.

+Still, the network believes it can succeed with a multi-platform push, the numbers of which aren’t in yet.
+Syfy has been advertising the show as something akin to a month-long, bingeable special event, with the goal of attracting fans not captured by linear viewing statistics.

-But even if the series isn’t catching on during its broadcast run, the show could get a second life on Netflix.
+And even if the series doesn't on during its broadcast run, the show could get a second life on Netflix.
 The budgetary partnership between Syfy and the streaming service means the ten-episode season will arrive just in time for those looking for an alternative to joyous holiday fare.
 In the void of space, there are few winners but a lot of death.
 Happy Christmas.